JethroPhuah/SCDFLyfsavers/README.md

 - SCDF to engage in more efficient resource allocation and scheduling which will greatly improve SCDF operational readiness<br>
 - Precious water that are wasted away during the course of traditional hydrant testing methods to be saved <br>
 - Eliminate water Damage to the nearby surroundings
+- Fuel expanded for these adhoc duties to be saved

 # Whats the problem?